rcfduarte/nmsat/docs/docs/parameters.md

 * `max_current = 1200., total_time = 1000.`

 The `build_parameters(...)` function is required in every parameter file.
-If the `parameter_range` dictionary is not empty, its keys (more precisely equivalent variable names) are passed as arguments to the function.
+If the `parameter_range` dictionary is not empty, its keys (more precisely equivalent variable names) must be passed as arguments to the `build_parameters` function.

 ### Parameter types
 The returned value of the `build_parameters(...)` function is a dictionary of `ParameterSets`, containing all the